 Deloitte Access Economics has undertaken a financial sustainability review (Attachment A) of the City of Darwin's financial position and projections.
-The assessment has been based primarily on the content of Council's current (2016 to 2026) LTFP and various discussions with staff.
+The assessment has been based primarily on the content of Council's current (2016 to 2026) LTFP and various discussions with officers.

 The financial sustainability review places particular emphasis on Council's underlying projected result (operating revenue less operating expenses) in assessing financial sustainability.
-Deloitte Access Economics provided a list of recommendations for the City of Darwin to ensure effective monitoring of performance.
-Management responses to each of the recommendations have been provided: